MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-experience-improvement-program.md

 [!INCLUDE [gdpr-hybrid-note](../misc/includes/gdpr-hybrid-note.md)]
 > [!NOTE]
-> VSCEIP opt in or out settings do not apply to 'Report a Problem' in Visual Studio.
-When reporting a problem, logs are sent to Microsoft only when you provide permission at the time of submitting each report with which they are included.
-If you are interested in managing logs submitted with 'Report a Problem' please see [Feedback Data Privacy](./developer-community-privacy.md) for more details.
+> VSCEIP telemetry opt in or out settings do not apply to 'Report a Problem' in Visual Studio.
+When you report a problem logs are collected and sent to Microsoft only when you provide permission by clicking ‘Submit’.
+If you are interested in managing logs before submitting to 'Report a Problem' please see [Feedback Data Privacy](./developer-community-privacy.md) for more details.

 ## Opt in or out